larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 ### Rank I

 #### Bloodhound's Nose Ring
-   >This specially crafted and treated ring is designed to enhance the user’s natural sense of smell.
+   >This specially crafted and treated ring is designed to enhance the user's natural sense of smell.
 Two times a Day, the character can invoke the power of the Bloodhound to gain the benefits of +5 ranks in Tracking as the ring enhances their natural sense of smell.
 However, this ring would overpower those without a refined sense of scent, and as such it is only usable by Kindred.<br/>
    >5 Smithing Materials, 5 Rune Carving Materials, 1 Spirit Gem.

 ### Rank II